tailhook/vagga/docs/volumes.rst

    Read-only bind mount of a folder inside a container to another folder.
 See :volume:`BindRW` for more info.

+.. volume:: CacheDir

+   Mounts a subdirectory of the cache directory, which can be either the directory set in the vagga ``settings.yaml`` or ``.vagga/.cache`` if no cache directory is configured

 .. volume:: Empty

    Mounts an empty read-only directory.
 Technically mounts a new `Tmpfs` system